-Proposed changes to the company's articles of incorporation are shown below related to Items 3 and 4, of the Items to Be Acted Upon at the Meeting, including proposed changes to Article 9 and the addition of a new Article 15.
+Proposed changes to the company's articles of incorporation are shown below related to Items 3 and 4, Items of Business to Be Acted Upon at the Meeting.
+The proposed changes to Article 9 relate to Item 3.
+The addition of a new Article 15 relates to Item 4.
 Additions are indicated by underlining and deletions are indicated by strike-outs.